BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 If the model is not yet good enough, then the ML approach needs to be adjusted.
 For example, pre-processing can be fine-tuned, the ML approach can be changed (e.g., from decision tree to ANN), the parameters of the ML-approach (so-called "hyperparameters") may be adjusted, e.g., the number of layers and neurons in an ANN or the maximum depth of a decision tree.
 Then, training and evaluation is re-iterated.

-If the model is good enough, i.e., the prediction performance is adequate, then the the previously trained ML can be used productively.
+If the model is good enough, i.e., the prediction performance is adequate, then the previously trained ML can be used productively.
 For this, the model is used to perform the ML application on production data.
 The computed result can be used in the AI application, e.g., displayed in a user interface.
 In case the users perform a manual validation of the computed results, corrected results may be fed back for training improvement.

 ### Prediction Performance Measures